 - The Student ID must be worn at chest level and be conspicuous at all times.

-- Polos must bear the Stanbridge University logo on the left breast of the shirt.
+- Polos must be program-approved and bear the Stanbridge University logo on the left breast of the shirt.

 - Polos must be clean and unwrinkled.

-- Undershirts worn underneath the polo uniform top may be short sleeve or long sleeve but must be white, grey, or black if visible and V-neck style.
+- Undershirts worn underneath the polo uniform top may be short sleeve or long sleeve but must be white, grey, or of light colors that can show staining if tainted with blood or body fluids.
 No other undergarments may be visible.

 Shoes and Stockings